 For me it was certainly a crucial aspect as well and I was so hoping to get some guidance from my medical team.
 Because their response- taking it easy and going back to my “old life”- didn’t give me enough confidence.In August 2008, I visited a nutritional therapist, followed by enrollment into a nutrition course in September.
 Initially, I was just going to do one year to gain enough knowledge to work on my own health and it wasn’t necessarily with a few to becoming a fully qualified nutritional therapist.
 But became more and more clear that a full-time job in the bank where I had to do most of my work on a computer wasn’t realistic any more.
 And that a total career change was on the horizon.

 For me, it’s all about having some control over my health and finding my own “healing mix“.
 Feeling optimistic and full of hope definitely makes me feel a lot better about myself and my life- I don’t even need research to confirm this.

 3. Following Your Intuition

 I could go on with some other similar incidences, which don’t happen to me any more because I learned that I save the hospital staff- and myself- a lot of trouble if I just stand up for myself.
 The toughest situation was when I felt that my tumour was growing again after the birth of my first child but the scans were all clear.
-My instincts told me that there was clearly something wrong, though, and I kept insisiting on more tests, which a few months later were then performed.
-They should the tumour had doubled in size.
+My instincts told me that there was clearly something wrong, though, and I kept insisting on more tests, which a few months later were then performed.
+They showed the tumour had doubled in size.
 It’s not about being an “uncomfortable” patient when you follow your intuition and you think there’s something wrong.
 Most of the time, signs and symptoms are used by the body to draw your attention to what’s going on and by taking them seriously, you can avoid issues down the line.